Linnea55/Cucumber-Tutorial/new-scenario-template/step3.md

 # Create Prime.java

 Now let's create some function on which we are going to run tests later.
-The fucntion we will write is one that checks if the provided number is a prime or not.
+The function we will write is one that checks if the provided number is a prime or not.

 Enter the project directory in main: